lexahl/Personal-Website/content/posts/submissionform.md

 tags: ["project","data"]
 ---

 # Please send me links or screenshots of bad forms!
-This is for a project, read more [here](https://alexandriaa.netlify.app/projects/forms/).Please let me know where the screenshot is from in the text box.
+This is for a project, read more [here](https://alexandriaa.netlify.app/projects/forms/).
+Please let me know where the screenshot is from in the text box.
 If you would like credit, please also include your preferred social media handle.